ipa320/RosTooling.github.io/docu/rossdl.md

 Where the first argument is the relative path to the .ros2 model file that contains the description of the ROS 2 node.

-For the previously shown example, the content of the file is:
+Imagine we have the description of an image filter node, which model looks like this:
 ```
 basic_template:
   artifacts:
-    component:
+    image_filter:
-     node: test
+     node: image_filter
      publishers:
-       string_pub:
+       image_out:
+         type: "sensor_msgs/msg/Image"
+       description_out:
          type: "std_msgs/msg/String"
+     subscribers:
+       image_in:
+         type: "sensor_msgs/msg/Image"
+       laser_in:
+         type: "sensor_msgs/msg/LaserScan"
 ```

 Apart from that the user must add the dependencies to the required packages to both files, the package.xml and the CMakeLists.
-For this concrete case, the only extra dependency for the node is "std_msgs".
+For this concrete case, the only extra dependencies for the node are "std_msgs" and "sensor_msgs".
 This means the CMakeLists.txt looks like:

 ```
 cmake_minimum_required(VERSION 3.8)
-project(**PackageName**)
+project(basic_template)

 if(CMAKE_COMPILER_IS_GNUCXX OR CMAKE_CXX_COMPILER_ID MATCHES "Clang")
   add_compile_options(-Wall -Wextra -Wpedantic)